 - French Toast on a Special Morning – Keto French Toast is a fancy breakfast made for keto macros when you use this psyllium husk bread.

 - Grilled Cheese & Paninis – Keto Grilled Cheese will be my go-to for people with on gluten-free diets, especially children!

-- Toast – Pop slices of this keto bread with psyllium in a toaster, toaster oven, or broiler and you’ll never tell that this is low carb!
+- Toast – Pop slices of this keto bread with psyllium in a toaster, toaster oven, or broiler; you’ll never tell that this is low carb!